geogardenclub/geogardenclub.github.io/docs/user-guide/get-started/home.md

 # About Home

-:::tip Welcome home!
+:::tip Step 6: Welcome home!
 :::

-Each time you sign in to the GeoGardenClub app, you will be taken to the Home screen.
+Whether you're in your Free Preview Period or have accepted a subscription after 7 days, you will initially arrive at the Home screen.

 The Home screen is your "dashboard" and provides quick access to important features.

 ## Screen components